hefloryd/mtb-example-uphy/README.md

 ### Configuring network

-Out of the box, this sample app will configure DHCP for Ethernet/IP and static ip address when selecting Profinet.
+Out of the box, this sample app will configure DHCP for Ethernet/IP and CC-Link, and static ip address when selecting Profinet.
 Network configuration may be set in runtime using the 'netcfg' console command.

 The default static IP is configured in mtb_shared/rtlabs-uphy-lib/latest-v0.X/src/network/network.h